 Name and Address for the COI Certificate Holder Box:

 Are travel expenses included in the service cost?

 Payment for contracts is not available until after the service has been provided.
-Be sure to note this with the IC when negotiating the contract.
+Be sure to note this with the Contractor when negotiating the contract.
 Make sure not to promise payment at the event or prior.
 The University will not pay for services prior or upfront.

 Where should the Contractor send the completed agreement?

 The Contractor should send the completed agreement back to the Department requesting the contract.
 The Department will send the completed agreement and all other items on the checklist as one package to the Office of Finance.

 What if the Contractor sends over their own agreement or special terms?

 Typically, a Stetson University Contractor Agreement will still be needed and will be considered as the primary agreement (please choose the agreement that best fits the Contractor's services and event scenarios).

 If needed, the Contractor's agreement/special terms will be included at the end of the Contractor Agreement as an addendum (i.e., additional terms to be included).

 - The terms of the Contractor's agreement or any special terms or requests should be reviewed by the requesting Department.
 If any changes are made to the Contractor's agreement, initial next to those changes with a date.
 The combined agreements will also need to be reviewed by the Financial Office.
 If any terms of the Contractor's agreement are in conflict with the University's of the Contractor Agreement or are not acceptable, this shall be noted on the agreement along with the date of revision and initials.